Medidata Blog

 Recognizing Progress in Treatments for Blood Cancers

 Blood Cancer Awareness Month occurs every September in an attempt to raise awareness about cancers such as lymphomas, leukemias, and myelomas.
 Blood cancers are the third leading cause of cancer death in the United States, and tens of thousands of Americans are diagnosed each year1.
 In fact, one person is diagnosed with a blood cancer in the United States every three minutes2.
-Blood cancers have unfortunately become increasingly common.
-And despite breakthroughs in treatments, survival rates and overall awareness still remain relatively low.
+While blood cancers have unfortunately become increasingly common, despite breakthroughs in treatments, survival rates and overall awareness still remain relatively low.

 1. Using Anonymized Patient-level Data to Investigate Patients Pre- and Post-CAR-T Therapy